mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/cultural-tours/georgia-panorama/itinerary.en.md

-process of  harvesting – picking grapes and squeeze them in an old wine press using an ancient Georgian method, make your own bread, participate in making Churchkela – a traditional Georgian dessert take part in making Georgian grappa, and cook famous delicious Georgian dishes Khinkali\- Georgian type of dumplings and famous Georgian Georgian barbeque Mtsvadi.
+process of  harvesting – picking grapes and squeeze them in an old wine press using an ancient Georgian method, make your own bread, participate in making Churchkela – a traditional Georgian dessert take part in making Georgian grappa, and cook famous delicious Georgian dishes Khinkali- Georgian type of dumplings and famous Georgian Georgian barbeque Mtsvadi.

 ### Day Seven: DEPARTURE